 Perform periodic account maintenance (remove unused accounts).

 Change passwords and other system access credentials no longer than every 90 days, or as per the organizational policy.
-In PX Green, bdefault, the system will enforce a 90 day age out for all user passwords.
+In PX Green, by default, the system will enforce a 90 day age out for all user passwords.
 An admin user can modify or disable this password aging time from the SeedUI or REST URI POST /rs/users/accounts.

 PX Green enforces complex passwords and session time-out, through User Management.